 I asked also my wife comments, regards the seat comfort.
 “Seats are cold as is in Hell.
 And comfort is same as in every other car“.
 Honest comments.

 Well, she did not value those as much as I did?
-But let me tell you.
-She complains way less than in our previous car.
-This, I think, is because of two things.
+She complains less of the seats than in our previous car.
+Actually no complaints at all now.
+I think, this is because of two things.
 Firstly, seats are much more comfortable.
 Secondly cabin noise is very low.
 Car is very quiet even on rough tarmac.
 So the car is way more enjoyable on longer trips – for all of us.

 Coming back to the driver’s place.
 Car is quite tall and that is seen well also in the cabin.
 When I very first time sat down in new Forester, it felt extremely big interior.
 Now when I have used to it, it doesn’t feel anymore overly big.
 But now if I need to sit down to other cars.
 Windshield is in weird angle, coming too close to driver, ceiling is too low, all of this is making me feel claustrophobic.
 This does not happen in Forester at all.